Shiby-Mathew/react-portfolio/README.md

 ## Description

 This is a portfolio application using new React skills.
-An effective portfolio highlights the latest technologies as well as the thought processes behind it.
-Here I used placeholder images and names.
+An effective portfolio highlights latest technologies and thought processes behind it.
+Here I have used placeholder images and description.
-Later I will change them to real applications.
+Late, I will change them to real applications.

 ## User Story